kotasjan/ScreenshotTests/README.md

 ## Branches:

+- **main**: Core branch which also contains some recent updates of Paparazzi configuration and other minor changes.
 - **showkase**: Setup of Showkase library & use of annotations for components, colors, and typography.
 - **paparazzi**: Integrates Paparazzi, sets up GIT LFS, githooks, and contains screenshot tests for